Top Summer Destinations Inspired by Paintings

 Vincent van Gogh had an idea of creating an artists’ community, based on his ideas of Buddhist communities of monks.
 He found Arles, a town in southern France, a perfect place for that.
 Light there had this amazing warm quality, perfect for his vibrant paintings.
 He rented four rooms at 2 Place Lamartine on May 1, 1888 and invited his friend Gauguin to live with him.
 Sadly, the house did not survive WW2 as it was heavily damaged by Allied bombing in 1944 and later demolished.
 However, you can still see a café that van Gogh went to to eat almost every day.

 Black Mountain, North Carolina

 In 1933 an experimental art school Black Mountain College was founded.
-It was open only for 24 years but during this time it saw the biggest artists of the post-war era grow and learn.
-There were such great teachers like Willem de Kooning, Josef and Anni Albers, John Cage or Walter Gropius, and promising students such as Robert Rauschenberg, Cy Twombly or Kenneth Noland.
-Today you can visit its art centre: https://www.blackmountaincollege.org/
+It was open for only 24 years, but during this time it saw the biggest artists of the post-war era grow and learn.
+There were such great teachers as Willem de Kooning, Josef and Anni Albers, John Cage, and Walter Gropius.
+Meanwhile promising students such as Robert Rauschenberg, Cy Twombly, or Kenneth Noland attended it.
+Today you can visit its art center: https://www.blackmountaincollege.org/